Ciao and welcome to my post on spending 3 days in Venice.

 Before we get into the itinerary, let’s take a look at a few reasons why 3 days in Venice is the perfect amount of time to spend in this amazing city.

-- One of the reasons why you should spend at least 3 days in the city of water and bridges is because, in each district, there’s a huge amount of things to see and do.
-In Venice, there are 6 neighbourhoods to visit.
+- 1️⃣.
+One reason why spending at least 3 days in the city of water and bridges is a good idea is because, in each district, there’s a huge amount of things to see and do.
+There are 6 neighbourhoods in Venice.
 The most touristic one is San Marco, close to the other popular one called San Polo where the Rialto Bridge.
 Dorsoduro attracts tourists for its world-class museums and art galleries.
 Castello is an off-the-beaten track area of Venice, whilst Cannaregio is famous for its authentic restaurants and the Jewish Ghetto.
-The last district is Santa Croce, where the Santa Lucia railway station and Piazzale Roma are based.
+The last one is Santa Croce, where Santa Lucia railway station and Piazzale Roma are based.

-- If you have 3 days to spend in Venice, you can take your time to visit each attraction and plan the best time to visit them.
+- 2️⃣.
+With 3 days in Venice you can take your time to visit each attraction and plan the best time to visit them.
 Often, popular museums and sights such as the Doge’s Palace, the St. Mark’s Campanile and the Gallerie dell’Accademia have long queues at the entrance.
-That’s why it’s important to be strategic and visit them close to the opening or closing times and in different days.
+That’s why you must be strategic and visit them close to the opening or closing times and on different days.

 After reading these reasons why Venice is worth visiting in 3 days, let’s dive deeper into the post and find all the best to see in the historical city centre.

 *Still not convinced?
-I invite you to read these 7 reasons to visit Venice I wrote that outline even more facts about Venice that make it worth visiting.
+I invite you to read these 7 reasons to visit Venice I wrote that outline even more facts about Venice that I believe make it worth visiting.

 Venice Canals